-The following tracker details some of the key events associated with Brexit of both general and specific relevance to the future of indirect taxes.
+The following tracker details some of the key events associated with Brexit of both general and specific relevance to the indirect taxes in the run up to the end of the Brexit implementation period.
 Links to relevant source documents are provided alongside a timeline of key events.
-At the bottom of this guidance note, links are provided to various articles discussing the impact of Brexit on VAT, customs and other indirect taxes as events have developed.

 The timeline below does not generally refer to legislation.
 For a spreadsheet listing tax-related Brexit legislation, click below: